infinum/dotnet-handbook/Security Guidelines.md

 ### Security Guidelines

 In order to pass some of the automated security tests, as well as to keep your .NET application safe it is advised to use some standard security measurements.
-This section of handbook will provide insights of some of the most common.
+This section of handbook will provide insights of some of the most common used strategies.

 #### User secrets